dint-dev/cryptography/cryptography/README.md

-If you use Flutter, you may consider using [cryptography_flutter](https://pub.dev/packages/cryptography_flutter) for improving performance by moving computations away from the UI thread.
+If you use Flutter, you may consider using [cryptography_flutter](https://pub.dev/packages/cryptography_flutter) for improving performance by moving computations away from the UI isolate.

 # Examples
 ## Digital signature